 The model was programmed to select the optimum solution for each scenario.
-The results inform us which group of options best meet each scenario and provide costs and timings for those scenarios.
+The results inform us which plan alternative best meets each scenario and provide costs and timings for those scenarios.
 This information is then used to inform the decision on the preferred solution.
 The outcome of this is discussed further in 13.6.

-The range of scenarios is listed below and evaluated in the subsequent sections.
-Castor Bay WTW to Ballydougan SR Trunk Mains Upgrade and the Booster Upgrade on Carland to Cookstown Tunk Main are common to all scenarios.
+The range of Plan Alternatives is listed below and evaluated in the subsequent sections.
+Water Efficiency Package 1, Castor Bay WTW to Ballydougan SR Trunk Mains Upgrade and the Booster Upgrade on Carland to Cookstown Tunk Main are common to all scenarios.
 Also as option 3 has such excessively high costs in comparison to the other options (as discussed in 13.6.4.3) this is not considered further in the analysis.

-Scenario A - Alternative water resource options
+Plan Alternatives A1 - A6 - Alternative water resource options

-- Scenario A1 Carmoney to Strabane Trunk Main; - Scenario A2 Derg Bankside Storage; - Scenario A3 Killyhevlin to Lough Bradan Trunk Main; - Scenario A4 Lough Neagh, New WTW and Trunk Main Transfer; - Scenario A5 Fermanagh Groundwater Source; - Scenario A6 Caugh Hill to Strabane Trunk Main.
+- A1 Option 6 Carmoney to Strabane Trunk Main; - A2 Option 1 Derg Bankside Storage; - A3 Option 5 Killyhevlin to Lough Bradan Trunk Main; - A4 Option 2 Lough Neagh, New WTW and Trunk Main Transfer; - A5 Option 4 Fermanagh Groundwater Source; - A6 Option 7 Caugh Hill to Strabane Trunk Main.